Emissions Trading Worldwide: ICAP Status Report 2017

-The International Carbon Action Partnership’s (ICAP) Status Report 2017, released on 15 February, provides a testament to the evolution of emissions trading from textbook assumptions to the real world.
+The International Carbon Action Partnership’s (ICAP) Status Report 2017 provides a testament to the evolution of emissions trading from textbook assumptions to the real world.
 With the launch of China’s national emissions trading system (ETS) later this year, ETS will operate in economies generating close to half of the world’s GDP and covering more than 15% of global emissions.
 The ICAP Status Report takes stock of the latest developments in emissions trading, providing detailed factsheets on all systems under consideration or operating worldwide, as well as highlighting major trends and areas of policy debate.
 This year’s report focuses on three major themes: emissions trading in emerging economies, market stability and international cooperation.

 Emerging economies: A new generation of ETS

 In 2017, the most exciting developments in emissions trading are taking place in emerging economies in Asia and Latin America.
 Here, systems are being designed to operate in countries that are eager to reduce emissions and limit local pollution while still allowing for dynamic economic growth and development.
 The key development to watch in 2017 will be the kick-off of the Chinese ETS, set to be the world’s largest carbon market.
 Sinocarbon’s experts, Qian Guoqiang and Huang Xiaochen highlight four key issues for the Chinese government leading up to the launch: establishing the legal basis for the ETS, emissions data, allocation and establishing a national registry and trading platforms.
 Mexico has also made rapid strides in developing its own national carbon market and building the foundation for a future national ETS, as discussed by Victor Escalona, Sean Donovan and Saul Pereyra from the Mexican Ministry of Environment and Natural Resources.